-How to Create Kpi Dashboard in Excel
+How to Create a KPI Dashboard in Excel: Complete Guide with Step-by-Step Examples

 Researching your dashboard before you start creating your charts, you may want to conduct a little research to find out which Excel dashboard will be suitable for your project.
 This will save you a whole lot of time when creating charts and analyzing data.